AnicetNgrt/flore1/README.md

 **Notes**:

-- Some methods and properties are not useful for using this library from the outside, that is why
+- Some methods and properties are not useful for using this library from the outside, that is why everything is not documented.
+If you want to get info on something not listed here head to our discord server.
 - With most fonts, 1 char width = 1/2 char height, always keep this in mind.
 If the docs don't talk about a `width` parameter or a `x` parameter being "1/2 of its true value" or "multiplied by 2" it means your `width` or your `x` may be the half of what you expect.
 - Never give the `self` argument when calling methods.
 ## <a name="classes"></a>Classes